 Curl the barbell up to your shoulders while keeping your upper arms and elbows sedentary.
 Move the weight with your biceps rather than using momentum.
 Hold the contraction for one count and then lower the barbell back to starting position.
 Complete three sets of eight to 12 repetitions.

 Train one arm a time with hammer curls.
 Choose a dumbbell weight that allows you to do eight to 12 repetitions before becoming fatigued.

 HOW TO DO IT: Hold a dumbbell in each hand with palms facing in toward your body.
 Hold your elbows in close to your torso.
 Stand tall, with your feet separated by hip width.
 Slightly bend your knees.
 Pull your abdominal muscles in toward your lower back and relax your shoulder blades down your upper back.

 Curl the right hand toward your shoulder.
 Hold the contraction at the top of the curl for one count and then lower the right hand back to starting position.
 Repeat with the left hand, bringing the dumbbell up to your left shoulder.
 Continue alternating between the right and left side until you complete eight to 12 repetitions on both sides.
 Perform three sets.

 Stretch your biceps after your training session to release the muscles and help with repair.
 Stand next to a wall with your right arm behind you at shoulder height.
-Place the arm against the wall -- palm side in.
+Place the arm against the wall — palm side in.
 Rotate your torso toward the left until you feel a stretch in the right bicep.
 Hold the stretch for 30 seconds and then release.
-Repeat on the left side.
+Repeat three times on each arm.